Linuturk/elasticsearch/README.md

 To Do
 ------------

-Things that need to still be done in the future on this role go here.
+- iptables work in this role does NOT play nice with other roles

 Notes
 ------------